If you fail to notice things on the affected side of your body, then you could be suffering from stroke deficits like one-sided neglect or field cuts.

 One-sided neglect is an attention impairment.

-When a stroke survivor suffers from one-sided neglect, she fails to pay attention to the affected side of her body.
+When a stroke survivor suffers from one-sided neglect (also known as hemineglect), she fails to pay attention to the affected side of her body.
 She simply isn’t aware of that area.

 This is caused by damage to the parietal lobe of the brain, which processes sensory information including the location of parts of the body.